-Advance your career, build your team, and showcase your company’s expertise and commitment to best practices by acquiring CEDIA’s internationally recognized certifications.
+Advance your career, build your team, and showcase your company’s expertise and commitment to best practices with CEDIA’s internationally recognized certifications.

 CEDIA Certification will be offering testing onsite in Indianapolis at CEDIA Expo 2021 on September 1-2.

 This certification represents a technician whose primary task is to perform basic infrastructure wiring for low-voltage technology systems in a residential or commercial setting.
 Certified technicians are able to use proper tools and techniques, follow instructions per project documentation, and operate in a safe and professional manner on the jobsite.
 They understand the basic function of wiring and termination components being installed and are aware of common equipment and systems applications which they may assist with mounting and installing during later phases of a project.
 While these individuals typically work under supervision, this certification indicates to employers that they are jobsite ready, can work billable hours performing cabling and installation support, and have foundational knowledge to support additional training on equipment and technology systems.